Teradata/covalent/libs/markdown/README.md

   - If markdown contains relative paths, this is required to generate correct urls.

 - anchor?: string

   - Anchor to jump to.

+- fileLinkExtensions?: string[]
+  - The file extensions to monitor within anchor tags.
+  - Clicking links that end with these extensions will prevent the default action and emit 'fileClicked' event.

 #### Events

 - contentReady: undefined

   - Event emitted after the markdown content rendering is finished.

+- fileClicked: URL
+  - Emitted when an anchor tag is clicked and its 'href' matches one of the extensions in 'fileLinkExtensions'.

 ## Installation